True Caribbean Pirates: Characters

 After eventually killing him during the vigorous battle, Lieutenant Maynard then decapitated the infamous pirate and strung his head up the mast.

-"Calico" Jack Rackham- played by David Joseph Boyd- was a pirate who conducted his operations in the Bahamas and Cuba.
+John Rackham- played by David Joseph Boyd- was a pirate who conducted his operations in the Bahamas and Cuba.
 Rackham was not as successful in his missions as the previous two pirates mentioned and was mostly known for his relations with the two female pirates Anne Bonny (played by Michelle Michaels) and Mary Read (played by Kimberly Adair), who served under his command.
-This pirate’s most successful prize, Kingston, did not remain long in his power and therefore had left the pirate with little to be proud of.
-Jack’s legacy would not have been much had it not been for Bonny and Read.
-He was brought to his death after him and his crew were captured in Jamaica, tried and hung on November 28, 1720.
+He was captured in October 1720 after a short battle and imprisoned alongside his crew in Jamaica.
+Rackham is tried, found guilty of piracy, and hanged on November 18, 1720.

-"Black Bart" Roberts- played by Scott Silbor- was a Welsh pirate who raided ships off the Americas and West Africa between 1719 and 1722.
+Bartholomew Roberts- played by Scott Silbor- was a Welsh pirate who raided ships off the Americas and West Africa between 1719 and 1722.
 He was the most successful pirate of the Golden Age of Piracy (as measured by vessels captured), taking over 400 prizes in his career.
 He was originally the third mate on the slave ship Princess when it was captured by pirates off West Africa in 1719, and Roberts and several other of the crew of the Princess were forced to join the pirate crew.
 After the captain was killed in an ambush on the island of Principe, Roberts was elected as the new captain.
 After avenging the previous captain by ransacking Principe, he sailed for Brazil in 1719 and later to the Caribbean.
-After sailing beck to the African coast, he was finally killed in action off Cape Lopez in 1722.
+After sailing back to the African coast, he was finally killed in action off Cape Lopez in 1722.

-The stories of these pirates have been retold in this documentary as it separates the truth from the tales; truly depicting the true story of Piracy’s Golden Age.
+The stories of these pirates have been retold in this documentary as it separates the truth from the tales; truly depicting the true story of Piracy's Golden Age.